rahulsharmadev0/model_suite/README.md

 <a href="https://discord.gg/Bbumvej"><img src="https://img.shields.io/discord/765557403865186374.svg?logo=discord&color=blue" alt="Discord"></a>

-Welcome to the Macro version of [Freezed]!
+Welcome to the Macro version of []!
 It has been renamed to `dataclass`, for the sake of enabling users to temporarily use both `build_runner` and macros.

 This is a tool that generates `toString`, `copyWith` (including `copyWith(field: null)`), `hashCode`, `==` and more.

-This is a very early proof of concept about what Freezed would look like when macros land in Dart.
+This is a very early proof of concept about what  would look like when macros land in Dart.
-Beware: Due to many missing Macro features, lots of Freezed features are missing or broken.
+Beware: Due to many missing Macro features, lots of  features are missing or broken.
 Use at your own risk :)

 ## Installation

-To get started with the macro version of Freezed:
+To get started with the macro version of :

 - Make sure that you use a Dart version >= 3.5.0-dev
 - Enable `macros` in your `analysis_options.yaml` as followed: